lemonce/lemonce.net/source/docs/code-editor/suite-editor.md

 <i class="fa fa-file-text-o"></i> **New Suite**

 Create a new suite out of work space with a default name 'Untitle-0.lct', and you should still find a path to save it later.
-Here you **can't use** `Ctrl+N` because this shortcut can only be used to create a new case.
+Here you **can't use** <button>Ctrl+N</button> because this shortcut can only be used to create a new case.

 <i class="fa fa-folder-open-o"></i> **Open Suite**